govindmaheshwari2/interview-creation/README.md

 Change the following in ```server/dbServicejs``` if your MySQL server is setup on different port or has different credentials.
 ![MySQL credentials](https://i.paste.pics/9WL5X.png)

 Now when everything is setup.
-Go to:
+Run the server:
 ```
 cd server
 nodemon app